SyncfusionExamples/WPF-Diagram-Examples/Samples/Node/NodeContentSample/README.md

 # Node content sample

-This repository contains sample which shows how to add different UI elements, Images as content of the node in SfDiagram.
+This repository contains sample which shows how to add different UI elements, Images as content of the node in [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram).

+All UI elements can be used as the content of the node in [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram).
+It can be achieved by using the ContentTemplate, Shape, and Content properties of the Node and NodeViewModel classes.

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/node#visualize-a-node